jeromevonk/candidates-api/README.md

 | PUT    | /candidates/api/v1.0/candidates/id    | Update a candidate         |
 | DELETE | /candidates/api/v1.0/candidates/id    | Delete a candidate         |

+And these are the parameters for a candidate:

 | Field      | Mandatory? | Format                      |
 | ---------- | ---------- | --------------------------- |